-So each company will use their own system to calculate how much of a risk you are and then they differ on how much it will cost them to conduct business as an insurance provider and the amount of claims each carrier pays out annually.
+Each company will use their own system to calculate how much of a risk you are, and they differ on how much it will cost them to conduct business as an insurance provider and the amount of claims each carrier pays out annually.

 To best determine your premiums an insurance company examines such factors as your age, the make and model of your car, your driving record, what kind of driving you do most, where you drive and keep (garage), your claims history and even your credit rating.